Data for Rural Analysis

 Tools To Determine Rural Status and Degree of Rurality

-Rural-Urban Continuum Codes—The Rural-Urban Continuum Codes classify all U.S. counties by the degree of urbanization and adjacency to a metropolitan area.
-These codes are used in determining eligibility for several Federal programs, and allow researchers to break county-level data into finer residential groups than the standard dichotomous metro/nonmetro.
+Rural-Urban Continuum Codes—The Rural-Urban Continuum Codes place all U.S. counties on a continuum from most urban to most rural based on the county’s degree of urbanization and adjacency to a metropolitan area.
+These codes are used in determining eligibility for several Federal programs and allow researchers to break county-level data into finer residential groups than the standard dichotomous metro/nonmetro.

 Rural-Urban Commuting Area Codes (RUCA)—The Rural-Urban Commuting Area Codes classify U.S. census tracts using measures of urbanization, population density, and daily commuting from the 2010 decennial census and 2006-10 American Community Survey.